w3c/wai-tutorials/source/images/tips.html.erb.md

     * As for any text, using punctuation in the text alternative makes the information easier to understand.
 In particular, remember to add space characters in the `alt` text when there’s no space character between the image and adjacent text, to avoid having words running together when they are read by a screen reader.

     * If you use a null (empty) text alternative (`alt=""`) to hide decorative images, make sure that there is no space character in between the quotes.
-If a space character is present, the image may not be effectivly hidden from assistive technologies.
+If a space character is present, the image may not be effectively hidden from assistive technologies.
 For instance, some screen readers will still announce the presence of an image if a space is put between the quotes.

 -   **Superfluous information in alternative text:** <br>
     Usually there’s no need to include words like “image”, “icon” or “picture” in the alt text.
 People who can see will know this already, and screen readers announce the presence of an image.
-In some situations it is important to distinguish between a painting, photograph, or illustration etc., but it’s best to avoid the more generic use of the terms.
+In some situations it may be important to distinguish between a painting, photograph, or illustration etc., but it’s best to avoid the more generic use of the terms.

 -   **SVG graphics:**